boulund/restic-backup/README.md

 Restic reads the repo password from the file using the `--password-file` argument, so it must contain nothing else.

+A small file, `common.sh`, contains configurable settings such as paths to secret files, repo string, etc. This file is sourced by the init and backup scripts.

 NOTE: Running Restic as root is not recommended.
 Read the example in the [Restic docs](https://restic.readthedocs.io/en/stable/080_examples.html#backing-up-your-system-without-running-restic-as-root) for a way to run Restic as a separate system user instead.